 There are significant costs associated with AI computing and the features that Note Taker provides, such as distinguishing between speakers when recording, summarizing the session, and creating the transcription.
 Our goal is to deliver a tool that is valuable to our customers while still being priced fairly and competitively.

 We’ve also received feedback from our customers on wanting some features to be add-ons so that the base price of each subscription plan doesn’t increase.
-With these factors in mind, we’ve decided to make this feature an add-on for those who want to use it.
+With these factors in mind, and because we want you to remain in control of how you document your sessions, we’ve decided to make this feature an add-on for those who want to use it.

 Will Note Taker work with an external Telehealth platform?